sparkutils/quality/docs/getting_started/running_on_databricks.md

 ## Running on Databricks Runtime 14.3 LTS

-14.3, in addition to the 14.2 StaticInoke and ResolveReferences changes also implements a new VarianceChecker that requires a new 14.3.dbr runtime.
+14.3, in addition to the 14.2 StaticInvoke and ResolveReferences changes also implements a new VarianceChecker that requires a new 14.3.dbr runtime.

 ## Testing out Quality via Notebooks